fiveplusone/hskitchen/README.md

 ## How to contribute

-1. Make a fork... or buy one.
++ Make a fork... or buy one.
-2. Fix an issue or scratch your own itch.
++ Fix an issue or scratch your own itch.
 This usually involves buying food and equipment.
-3. Cook!
++ Cook!
 Or join someone else's party.

-Please make sure your contributions are in balance with your consumptions.
+Please try to keep your contributions approximately in balance with your consumptions.
+See LICENSE for additional information.